 - You can withdraw your complaint at any time.
 If DSC thinks you withdrew because of pressure, threats, or safety concerns, they may continue handling it.

-- It is an offence for anyone to threaten or intimidate a person making a complaint.
-Providers must respect your right to complain.
+- It is an offence to threaten or intimidate a person who wishes to make a complaint.
+The service provider must take steps to safeguard your right to complain, and the DSC will act if you are pressured or victimised for doing so.

 - Information you give is protected under privacy laws.